BenjiSec/MVPSummit2024/readme.md

 # Create Attack Distruption scenario using Logic Apps
-author: Benji Kovacevic & Christos Ventouris
+author: Benji Kovacevic & Christos Ventouris (cventour)

 This is sample playbook demonstrating how to create Attack Distruption scenario using Logic Apps.